 Abuse can come on slowly or suddenly.
 It can look different for different people.
-It might start with trying to control you.
-It might be insulting.
+Maybe it might start with trying to control you.
 It might be physical.
-It might mean pressure to have sex.
+Abuse might mean pressure to have sex.
 It might mean texts a hundred times a day to keep tabs on you.
-Maybe it means losing your friends.
+Also, it might mean losing your friends.
 Maybe it means feeling scared and stuck.

 There is help available, and there are things you can do to protect yourself.
 Here are just a few: